- Building construction plan review

 Parking Lot Permits generally are required for the construction of parking areas for five (5) or more vehicles that are not being permitted in conjunction with a building permit.
 Parking areas of this size or larger are required to be paved within six (6) months of application of any base material.
 Parking lot permits and paving are not required in A-U, A-R, and EX-1 zones, or for particular excepted uses.
 Parking area design is subject to additional requirements as specified in Article 13 of the Zoning Ordinance: street access point standards (number and location of driveway entrances), lighting arrangement, drainage and storm water runoff standards (administered by city engineer or county engineer), landscaping, and size and arrangement of parking spaces.
 Right-of-way construction permits for entrance driveways also are required from the city engineer, county engineer, or state highway department engineer, by jurisdiction.
 In some zones, a parking lot is prohibited as a principal use or may require a conditional use permit.

-Direct questions about parking lot permits to Jim Mischel.
+Direct questions about parking lot permits to Matt Warren.